White Fish with Parmesan Crust

 - mayo

-What White Fish is suitable for this recipe?
+What fish is suitable for this Parmesan Crusted Fish recipe?

 What kind of fish should you use when a recipe calls for “white fish?”
 White fish refers to mild-flavored quick cooking fillets of fish such as tilapia, cod, bass, grouper, haddock, catfish, and snapper.
 You can also use thin pieces of halibut, Mahi Mahi, or Barramundi for this recipe.